Enabling Research at Scale

 Achievements

-6 studies were conducted by 12 participants.
+6 studies were successfully conducted and achieved by 12 participants.

 Four out of six studies were successfully completed by participants in the program.
 A study was deemed complete when the participant delivered and shared their readout with relevant stakeholders.